 Clean Swiss chard, wash and boil them in salted water for 5 minutes, then drain them carefully.

-Serve the mashed Fava beans by completing the dish with boiled beets and drizzle with a little olive oil and a little’ black pepper.
+Serve the puree of beans completing the dish with boiled chard and season with a drizzle of extra virgin olive oil and a little' black pepper.
 Bon appétit!